 Why was that a good idea?
 That was the question I asked myself when I first found out.
 Hold on a minute, I better back up a bit.

 The matter in question, with all its dark irony, began when a 10-year-old girl came in with her mother.
-Mom faNTASTIC1was browsing up front and I noted that the girl was on an important mission.
+Mom was browsing up front and I noted that the girl was on an important mission.
 I asked her what it was.
 She was looking for copies of Quidditch Through The Ages, Fantastic Beasts and Where to Find Them, and The Tales of Beedle The Bard.
 “Ah,” I said.
 We have the goods.
 I walked over and handed her Quidditch and Beedle.
 I noticed that Fantastic Beasts was not on the shelf though.
 I told her I needed to see if we had any in overstock.
 “Mom,” she yelled out, clutching the two books like they were a beloved terrier who had almost run out into the road, “they’ve got them.”
 Mom came over.
 I rallied back round to break the news that we were out of stock.

 “Can I order you a copy?”